kareemjeiroudi/trendmaker-docs/docs/privacy-policy.md

 ### 8. Contact Information

-If you have questions or concerns about this Privacy Policy, please contact us at [Your Contact Information].
+If you have questions or concerns about this Privacy Policy, please contact us at {{ page.author.email }}.

 Thank you for using TrendMaker!